billturner/jekyll-pinboard-tag/README.markdown

 **`user`**

-The pinboard user whose links you want to display.
+The Pinboard user whose links you want to display.
 The default is `ericdfields`.

 **`limit`**

-The number of pinboard bookmarks you want to display.
+The number of Pinboard bookmarks you want to display.
 The default is `15`.

 **`tags`**

-The pinboard tag (or tags) you want to display from your bookmarks.
+The Pinboard tag (or tags) you want to display from your bookmarks.
+Separate tags with commas.
+If no tags are provided, the most recent bookmarks across all tags will be displayed.

 **`list_tag`**